 Attention, CRCA families,

-We are receiving multiple calls DAILY regarding changing learning options from face-to-face to eSchool and vice versa.
-Because of the HUGE impact these changes have on teaching assignments, student schedules and numbers both on-campus and eSchool, our administrative team is asking that you give us at least two days to complete your request.
+Because of the impact these changes have on teaching assignments, student schedules and numbers both on-campus and eSchool, our administrative team is asking that you give us at least five days to complete your request.

 You will be contacted within two (2) days about your child’s new placement and start date.